This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 Humans are primarily a visual animal.
 Our pattern recognition abilities exceed recognizing simple visual images or basic designs.
 We can identify different types of plants, cars, painting styles of different artists, or even thousands of faces despite the settle changes over time.
 We also connect those visual patterns to music or sounds.

-An interesting old study by the Harvard psychology professor Charles Tart researched the effect of marijuana on our vision.
+Another interesting, but a bit outdated, study by the Harvard psychology professor Charles Tart researched the effect of marijuana on our vision.
 Tart found out that although the vision tends to be "somewhat blurry", but things can be seen sharp in that their edges, contours stand out against the background.

-Red Eyes: One of the most recognized and common effects of marijuana on our eyes is the Red Eyes.
+One of the most recognized and common effects of marijuana on our eyes is the Red Eyes.
 There is a simple scientific explanation.
 THC tend to lower our blood pressure, and that causes a general dilation in blood vessels and eventually increasing in blood flow through out the whole body, and that includes the blood vessels in our eyes.
 They also expand and ultimately the Red eyes.
 One study showed that marijuana used in high doses could have a significant impact on peripheral vision.

 Red eyes are also the reason cannabis heals glaucoma patients.

-Pupils sensitivity: A very well known fact among stoners, marijuana dilates pupils.
+A very well known fact among stoners, marijuana dilates pupils.
 When you're stoned and take the old flashlight trick from, hopefully, a friend not an officer, your eyes' pupils will dilate, however recover faster from a bright light than the eyes of a sober person.